cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 * How many pairs of reads have been trimmed and then deleted by Trimmomatic in this step?
 ----

-## Use Trimmomatic to trim low quality bases - CHANGE FILE NAMES!!!
+## Use Trimmomatic to trim low quality bases
 The FastQC *Per Base Sequence Quality* module has already told us that there could be some issues with the quality scores of the last few bases of the reads, especially for read2 in both lanes.
 We will use Trimmomatic to trim poor quality bases from the 3’